coursesAM/APL100W25/README.md

 * Classroom doors close at 2:05 PM.
 If you arrive after the classroom door has been closed, do not knock and disturb, **just leave**.

-* All course-related material (including lecture notes) will be uploaded on Moodle course page.
+* All course-related material (including lecture notes) will be uploaded to this website and the Moodle course page.
 Some short-notice announcements may also be posted on this page.
 Your IITD email will be used to broadcast short-notice announcements.
 Students are advised to frequently (i) visit the Moodle course webpage, and (ii) their IITD mail inbox for the up-to-date information/activities related to this course.